Albert-is-an-undefined-variable/ANAMM/README.md

 ## ALGORITHM
 ### WORKFLOW
 ANAMM builds a macro-molecular complex given a set of binary protein-protein or RNA/DNA-protein interactions.
 This approach is performed by means of a recursive function.
 When the program is executed, the recursive function will loop iteratively through the list of files present in the input directory.
 Then, it will perform all the possible superimpositions between the two chains from the sample structure and all the chains from the reference file searching for the best superimposition model.
 After that, in each iteration it will add a chain and it will repeat the process until it builds a macro complex.
-This superimposition is only made if the number of CA, for proteins, or C4’, for nucleic acids, atoms, obtained with the ```Key_atom_retriever``` function, is the same in both chains, and also if they are the same kind of molecule, i.e., DNA, RNA or PROTEIN.
+This superimposition is only made if the number of CA, for proteins, or C4’, for nucleic acids, atoms, obtained with the ```get_key_atom``` function, is the same in both chains, and also if they are the same kind of molecule, i.e., DNA, RNA or PROTEIN.

 The algorithm creates a superimposition instance with the two chains as a value.
 This instance is sorted by the RMSD treshold, as well as a boolean that informs of whether a common chain between the reference and the sample structure has been found.
 If the boolean is false, i.e., no common chain between reference and sample structure has been found, or the smallest RMSD is greater than the threshold, the currently processed file is popped from the list and appended to the end of it, this way, it will be processed in a future iteration.